 The meaning of elements of the data header (if any)

 The location of documentation for proprietary systems

+Quality flags and magic values (care needed when transformed) or special values representing NULL or missing values

+For long-term preservation all the pieces of information that “everyone knows” should be captured in as much detail as possible.

-Each piece of Representation Information will consist of a Data Object and its Representation Information; each piece of this Representation Information will have its own Data Object and Representation Information, and so on.
+Each piece of Representation Information will consist of a Data Object and its Representation Information; each piece of this Representation Information will have its own Data Object and possibly its own Representation Information, and so on.
 OAIS describes this as a Representation (Information) Network (RIN).

+Figure 4-2 provides an example of what this RIN could look like.

+Figure 4-2 Example of a RIN

 The amount of Representation Information which the archive will eventually require will depend upon the Designated Community which the archive serves.
 It may be useful to work with the archive to draft the RIN as early and in as much detail as possible.

-Quality flags and magic values (care needed when transformed) or NULL or missing values

-Figure 4-2 Example of a RIN

 Preservation Description Information (PDI)